Spiking neurons as predictive controllers of linear systems: Results

-\paragraph{Kick strength ($\mathbf{Bs}$)} The spikes of our SNN are unitary Dirac delta functions that operate as control signals on the dynamics of the plant.
+\paragraph*{Kick strength ($\mathbf{Bs}$)} The spikes of our SNN are Dirac delta functions that operate as control signals on the dynamics of the plant.
 These signals are mapped onto the downstream system via the matrix $\mathbf{B}$, which can arbitrarily scale their value, resulting in smaller or larger kicks to the velocity of the system.
-This is the case for Fig.~\ref{fig:activity} and Fig.~\ref{fig:coupledosc}, where each neuron kicks the velocity differently.
+This is the case for Fig.~\ref{fig5} and Fig.~\ref{fig8}, where each neuron kicks the velocity differently.
 In all the other examples, since we refer to the same SMD system with the same dynamics, we decide to keep $\mathbf{B}$ fixed, only allowing the system's velocity to be kicked up or down with the same strength.
 This makes our proof-of-concept as clear as possible.
 Of course, the value of $\mathbf{B}$ holds great relevance when varying the control objective, as it can let the same network control significantly different plants, as well as exert control on the same plant with different levels of accuracy.
 For this parameter exploration, since we only tackle the same SMD example, we keep a fixed $\mathbf{B}$ value that produces kicks of a compatible magnitude with the downstream plant.

-\paragraph{Global threshold scaling ($\mu$)} When deriving the network, we can impose a scaling term $\mu$ on the loss, to introduce a cost for spiking (Eq.~\ref{eq:control_loss}).
-This term influences the neuron's threshold value (see Sec.~\ref{subsec:derivation}).
-Scaling the neuron's threshold gives interesting results when controlling the plant (Fig.~\ref{fig:sweep}), since it affects the number of spikes emitted as well as the accuracy in tracing the target position.
+\paragraph*{Global threshold scaling ($\mu$)} When deriving the network, we can impose a scaling term $\mu$ on the loss, to introduce a cost for spiking (Eq.~\ref{eq:control_loss}).
+This term influences the neuron's threshold value (see Materials and Methods).
+Scaling the neuron's threshold gives interesting results when controlling the plant (Fig.~\ref{fig6}), since it affects the number of spikes emitted as well as the accuracy in tracing the target position.
+Parameter $\alpha$ has a similar effect on the resulting control, since it scales the threshold based on the neuron's past activity.